minimumattic/xterm/README.md

 my custom XTerm configuration

-copy .Xresources file you want to use in your home/$user directory (name should be ".Xresources" so delete any naming after ".Xresources.xxxx") and run "xrdb -merge ~/.Xresources" to merge.
+copy .Xresources file you want to use in your home/$user directory (name should be ".Xresources" so delete any naming .xxxx >  ".Xresources.xxxx") and run "xrdb -merge ~/.Xresources" to merge.

 DOS font "Perfect DOS VGA 437" can be downloaded from > https://laemeur.sdf.org/fonts/